InspectorCaracal/SillyTavern-SimTracker/README.md

 - **Macro Integration**: Includes `{{sim_tracker}}` and `{{last_sim_stats}}` macros for prompt engineering
 - **Data Hiding**: Option to hide raw JSON code blocks while keeping the visual cards
 - **Custom Fields Definition**: Define your own data fields for use in templates and prompts
-- **YAML/JSON Format Switching**: Choose between JSON and YAML formats for your tracker blocks with automatic parsing of both formats
+- **YAML/JSON Format Switching**: Choose between JSON, YAML, or auto-detect formats for your tracker blocks with intelligent format recognition
 - **Data Synchronization**: Automatically synchronize character data to persistent app-data variables when enabled per character, supporting both direct value assignments and incremental changes, with automatic backfill of missing values

 ### Template System